White Wolves: London bombs

 Around the time of the Brixton nail-bomb, 25 people received stenciled notes stating:

 Notice is hereby given that all non-whites (defined by blood, not religion) must permanently leave the British Isles before the year is out.
 Jews & other non-whites who remain after 1999 has ended will be exterminated.
 When the clocks strike midnight on 31 December 1999 the White Wolves will begin to howl and when the Wolves begin to howl the Wolves begin to hunt.
 You have been warned.
 Hail Britannia.

 At the time of the bombings, police authorities believed that former Combat 18 second-in-command Del O'Connor was the likely head of the White Wolves.
 A stencilled message had been circulated reading C18 did not carry out the Brixton bombing.
 We, the White Wolves, did.

 Arrest

 In May 1999, a 22-year-old, David Copeland, was arrested and charged with all three nail-bombings.
+Copeland was convicted and sentenced to six life sentences, and a judge ruled in 2007 that he could not be released until 2049 at the earliest.